 After getting certified, it’s often best to then look to specialize in an area.
-Usually this will be something that you yourself are interested in, but it pays to take a look at what’s popular as well.
+Ideally, this should be something that you yourself would be interested in, but it pays to take a look at what’s popular as well.

-From that point you can then start applying with local gyms and fitness centers to start working for them or hiring out facilities with them.
+From that point, you can then start applying to local gyms and fitness centers to start working for them or hiring out facilities with them.